tlverse/tlverse-handbook/10-tmle3mediate.md

 ### Review of Key Concepts

-1. Additivity of the natural (in)direct effects and the ATE.
+1. Examine the WASH Benefits dataset and choose a different set of potential mediators of the effect of the treatment on weight-for-height Z-score.
+Using this newly chosen set of mediators (or single mediator), estimate the natural direct and indirect effects.
+Provide an interpretation of these estimates.

-2. Working with continuous mediators.
+2. Additivity of the natural (in)direct effects and the ATE.

-3. TODO
+3. Incremental propensity score interventions.

 ### The Ideas in Action